PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

-## Service Discovery
-Introduce the self registryuation adn 3rd party registration patterns. implement one with consul??

-dns based using fuge to emulate kube
+## Generate a full system
+Generate a full microservice system from scratch using fuge

 ### Getting Ready